-That doesn't mean that we underestimate small cuts, they may be small but can be equally dangerous if they get infected.
-Patients with diabetes or a weak immune system, cancer patients undergoing chemotherapy, people on steroid medication, patients undergoing dialysis or HIV-infected patients are more likely to develop infection through cuts and wounds.
-Hence, such patients should immediately contact their medical practitioner.
+Small cuts can be equally dangerous if get infected.
+Patients with diabetes or a weak immune system, cancer patients undergoing chemotherapy, people on steroid medication, patients undergoing dialysis or HIV-infected patients are more likely to develop infection through cuts or wounds and should immediately contact their medical practitioner.

 Avoiding an Infection

 - The very first thing that a person should do is sanitizing or washing hands properly before touching the infected wound.

 - You could apply direct (gentle) pressure on the cut using a clean cloth or bandage to stop bleeding, in case you notice it occurring.
 If bleeding doesn't stop, then you need to seek medical help.

 - The area that has received a cut needs to be thoroughly washed with soap and water to avoid entry of bacteria or other foreign substances.